Editorial Feature

 • Data Privacy Concerns: With sensors continuously collecting sensitive health data, ensuring cybersecurity and compliance with privacy regulations like HIPAA is paramount.2

-• Power Efficiency: Achieving a balance between high sensor performance and energy efficiency remains a significant challenge, particularly for wearable and implantable devices that rely on limited battery power.2
+• Power Efficiency: Achieving a balance between high sensor performance and energy efficiency remains a significant challenge, particularly for wearable and implantable devices with limited battery power.2

 The Latest in Sensor Technology Research